inform-us/requirements_specifications/informus/content/info_buttons_SPC.md

 To account for excessively long periods where motor block has not been assessed and documented, the denominator has been adjusted.

-A day shift week is defined as Monday 08:15– Sunday 20:14
+A day shift week is defined as Monday 08:00 – Sunday 19:59

+A day shift week is defined as Sunday 20:00 – Monday 07:59

 **Page: SPC chart : Airway Plan)**